deltachat/eppdperf/README.md

 - How long does it take to add an account to a group
 - How long does it take to send an email
 - How long does it take to receive an email
+- which long does it take for different mail servers to communicate with each other
+- How much storage do servers provide to users
+- Do servers support CONDSTORE for synchronizing read state between multi-clients

 ## Setup